Why a special fund?

 Your donation will allow affected families to keep their students enrolled during these turbulent times, and keep our school #FlamesStrong!

-While COVID-19 slowed us down, we remain a vibrant learning community.
-On March 18, EMS shifted to a distance learning model for all grades K-12.
+While COVID-19 slowed us down, we remained a vibrant learning community in the spring of 2020.
+March 18, EMS shifted to a distance learning model for all grades K-12.
+Now we launch a new school year!

 Teachers, counselors and principals rose to the occasion with amazing commitment.
-They have provided home-based experiences to keep students engaged in learning, while also focusing on their emotional and physical well-being and faith formation.
+They provide experiences to keep students engaged in learning, while also focusing on their emotional and physical well-being and faith formation.

 How are you faring?